For Builders

 The problem is that these two layers do not talk to each other in any standardised, auditable way.
 There is no neutral, cross-border connector that takes the output of an agricultural MRV (Measurement, Reporting, and Verification) platform and delivers it to an enterprise ESG system in the format required for a statutory audit.
 Some local compliance tools exist — Germany's DLG-Nachhaltigkeitsstandard (German Agricultural Society) includes its own farm-level assessment software, and regional farm management platforms have begun merging under sustainability mandates.
 But these are siloed, national-scope solutions.
 They solve local agronomic data capture; they do not bridge local farm standards to the global ESG platforms used by multinational food corporations.

 This is not an oversight.
-It is a structural integration gap created by a specific mismatch of domain expertise and geographic fragmentation — and it will become an existential problem for food companies between 2027 and 2029, as the assurance regime tightens under the post-Omnibus CSRD schedule.
+It is a structural integration gap created by a specific mismatch of domain expertise and geographic fragmentation — and it is becoming an existential problem for food companies right now, regardless of CSRD deadlines.

 Unilever manages a supply chain of over 54,000 agricultural suppliers.
 Danone works directly with upwards of 58,000 farmers globally.
 The question these companies face is not whether to build the data pipeline — it is which technology partner will build it for them, and how quickly.